Laboratory-Imaging/JOBS-examples/NIS_v6.10/32-Move_to_custom_focus/README.md

 Source ND2 file: [[View on GitHub](fluo-agnor-two-foci-zstack.nd2)] [[Download link](https://laboratory-imaging.github.io/JOBS-examples/NIS_v6.10/32-Move_to_custom_focus/fluo-agnor-two-foci-zstack.nd2)]

-Open it in NIS Elements and set it into the camera simulator by clicking on "Load current ND" in the Camera Simulator settings.
+Open it in NIS-Elements and set it into the camera simulator by clicking on "Load current ND" in the Camera Simulator settings.

 ![Two foci z-stack](images/01-two-foci-zstack.gif)